Testimonials from participants of past writing courses

 Striking Out by Scarlet Bennett was written while on our mentoring programme.
 Striking Out is about an ambitious singer songwriter from regional Western Australia, who moves to the city to become a star, encountering a series of colourful characters along the way – including Todd, the sexy, brooding muso with the dragon tattoo, and sleazy Des, the agent who wants much more than a ten percent cut of her earnings.

 Grey Magic by JT Lawrence is a book that, if not born in our Mentoring Programme, certainly spent its kindergarten months there.
 Read about a modern-day witch, who is feeling slightly overwhelmed and underspelled in contemporary Johannesburg.
-Here’s a review, which appeared in W24 and here’s her author page on Amazon.
+Here’s her author page on Amazon.

-Creative Writing and Writing Workout veteran Yvette Wilsenach teamed up with photographer Nicky Elliott to produce a beautiful guide to Cape Town’s coffee shops in The Coffee Route.
+Creative Writing, Writing Workout, mentoring and Venice veteran Yvette Wilsenach teamed up with photographer Nicky Elliott to produce a beautiful guide to Cape Town’s coffee shops in The Coffee Route.

 Christa Kuljian, who was on one of our very first creative writing courses, has published two books, Darwin’s Hunch: Science, Race and the Search for Human Origins and xxx

 Strong Medicine by Angela Meadon This homegrown thriller follows a woman whose young daughter has been kidnapped by a man known for dealing in human body parts.
 There will be an author Q & A, snacks and copies available to buy.
 Speaking from experience, I can tell you that Angela enjoys nothing more than signing copies (Don’t we all), so gratify that small pleasure by supporting her there.